AbdelazizNassif/apis-cucumber-junit-parallel-execution/README.md

 - Open terminal in the project folder
 - Run command mvn clean, mvn test

-# done:
-- parallel execution of api tests on method level
+# The following features are implemented:
-- cucumber runner class
+- Cucumber runner class using junit runner
-- cucumber parallel execution
+- Cucumber parallel execution on feature file level
-- Github actions
+- Github actions and artifact the html report

 # In progress:
 - cucumber tags